 

 nounces that something is not correct, the auction is to be restarted.
 This is due to the fact that it is impossible to determine the perpetrator of the incident and it may sometimes be impossi- ble to even determine if the whistle-blower is telling the truth.
 Thus the only way to ensure an untampered auction is to complete one without any user complaints.
+Fortunately, each user has an incentive both to behave honestly and to check on others.

  Analysis